Person Profile / Leaders

 Ahmed ElEmam operates inside the wholesale telecom and carrier-relations layer of Etisalat by e&, one of the Middle East’s most internationally connected telecom groups.
 His relevance comes less from public visibility and more from institutional positioning.
 Carrier-relations executives sit close to interconnection strategy, international operator relationships, roaming ecosystems, traffic settlement environments, and broader connectivity partnerships linking regional telecom markets into global infrastructure systems.
 For BTW, ElEmam represents the operational-commercial relationship side of telecom infrastructure rather than the public-facing retail side of telecommunications.
 The role matters because interconnection and wholesale carrier relationships remain foundational to how the internet and telecom ecosystems actually function across borders.

-Object Position
+Subject Position

 Ahmed ElEmam is publicly identified as head of carriers relations at Etisalat by e&, attending ITW as a delegate connected to the interconnection category.
+See also: Alberto Delgado.

 The attendee metadata places him inside the Middle East telecom ecosystem, with target-market and regional-responsibility signals centred on the UAE and broader Middle East carrier environment.
+See also: Ismail Fayaz trading as PIONEN.

 The combination of “carrier relations” and “interconnection” is operationally meaningful in telecom infrastructure terms.
 It places the role close to wholesale connectivity, bilateral operator engagement, international routing environments, roaming ecosystems, and carrier-commercial negotiations.
+See also: Stephane Michu.

 Operating Role / Decision Role

-Carrier-relations functions typically operate at the intersection of:
+Carrier-relations functions typically operate at the intersection of: See also: Hans Christian Haaland.

-•subsea and terrestrial network partnerships
+• subsea and terrestrial network partnerships

-•regional infrastructure coordination
+• regional infrastructure coordination

 While the attendee profile does not publicly define ElEmam’s precise authority scope, the role title itself strongly suggests responsibility around maintaining and developing operator-to-operator relationships.